Daniishkhan/golang_ai_weather_whisper/readme.md

-# This project creates a weather assistant that can understand and respond to natural language queries about weather.
-It combines weather API data with LLM capabilities to provide context-aware, natural language responses.
+# we are building an app that asks a user where they want to go and gets weather for that location.
+Based on the weather it recommend places to visit and gear to carry.